SpongePowered/SpongeDocs/source/plugin/data/transactions.rst

 - ``getSuccessfulData()`` would contain one value container for the ``Keys.HEALTH`` key with a value of 20.0

 Now what would be different if we used the healing example from the :doc:`datamanipulators` page instead?
-Since the :javadoc:`org.spongepowered.api.data.manipulator.mutable.entity.HealthData` data manipulator contains values for both the current and the maximum health, in addition to the above result, both the ``getReplacedData()`` list and the ``getSuccessfulData()`` list would contain one more element: A value container for the ``Keys.MAX_HEALTH`` key with a value of 20.0.
+Since the :javadoc:`HealthData` data manipulator contains values for both the current and the maximum health, in addition to the above result, both the ``getReplacedData()`` list and the ``getSuccessfulData()`` list would contain one more element:
+A value container for the ``Keys.MAX_HEALTH`` key with a value of 20.0.

 Offering HealthData to a block of stone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now our above-mentioned examples are coded in a such a way that they will fail silently rather than try to offer the
 incompatible data.
 But imagine we took a (fully healed) player's ``HealthData`` and tried to offer it to the
-:javadoc:`org.spongepowered.api.world.Location` of the stone block he's currently standing on.
-We can do this, since
-``Location`` is also a data holder.
+:javadoc:`Location` of the stone block he's currently standing on.
+We can do this, since ``Location`` is also a data
+holder.
 And if we do, it would reward us with a ``DataTransactionResult`` like this:

 - ``getType()`` would return ``FAILURE``
 - ``getRejectedData()`` would contain two value containers for the ``HEALTH`` and ``MAX_HEALTH`` keys, each with a value of 20.0